TheHive-Project/CortexDocs/analyzer_requirements.md

 This analyzer comes in only one flavor, and no specific configuration is required.

 ### MalwareClustering
-Get the latest Malwares report for a file, hash, domain or an IP address.
-Refer to this [presentation](https://www.youtube.com/watch?v=nt2l5m8AJpQ) to learn more about this analyzer.
-In order to use the analyzer, you need to point it to a Neo4j server and provide:
+Get the latest malware report for a file, hash, domain or an IP address.
+Refer to Andrea Garavaglia's [presentation ](https://www.youtube.com/watch?v=nt2l5m8AJpQ) to learn more about this analyzer.
+In order to use it, you need to point it to a Neo4j server and provide:
-- `n4j_host`: host address of Neo4j server, ,
+- `n4j_host`: host address of the Neo4j server
-- `n4j_port`: port number of Neo4j server
+- `n4j_port`: port number of the Neo4j server
-- `n4j_user`: Neo4j server user
+- `n4j_user`: the Neo4j server username
--  `n4j_pwd`:  Neo4j server password
+- `n4j_pwd`:  the Neo4j server password
--  `threshold`: ApiScout correlation threshold
+- `threshold`: ApiScout's correlation threshold

 ### MaxMind
 Geolocate an IP Address via [MaxMind](https://www.maxmind.com/en/home)